Oxyotl/Project-portfolio-1/README.md

 ## Testing

-- errors found when using [W3C validator](https://validator.w3.org)
+- No errors found when using [W3C validator](https://validator.w3.org)
 - No errors found when using [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)